ponelat/askanybook/README.md

     -v, --verbose                    Dump debugging info
 ```

-Based on our giraffe example, you could run:
+Based on our giraffe example, you can run:

 ```sh
 # Ask the book a question